Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and technical details:

-A direct proof is a type of proof that uses logical steps to arrive at a desired statement, exploiting definitions and mathematical theorems.
-The first step in a direct proof requires knowing the definitions and axioms involved.
-For example, an even number can be defined as a number that can be written as 2k, where k is a natural number.
-The sum of two even numbers can be proven to always be even by factorizing 2 from the expression 2k + 2l.
-This approach can be applied to various mathematical statements, such as the claim that n^2 + n is even for any natural number n.
-A direct proof involves breaking down a complex statement into smaller, more manageable parts, and using logical steps to arrive at the desired conclusion.
-In one example, it was shown that if a < b < 0, then a^2 > b^2 by applying mathematical rules such as multiplying both sides of an inequality by a negative number.
-The concept of direct proof can be applied to various mathematical statements, and it is considered an easy and straightforward method of proof.
+A direct proof is a type of mathematical proof that uses logical steps to arrive at a desired statement, exploiting definitions and other mathematical theorems.
+To prove a statement using direct proof, one must know the definitions involved and take the correct first step.
+The sum of two even numbers is always even because an even number can be written as 2 times another integer (n = 2k and m = 2l for k and l natural numbers), and adding integers results in an integer.
+This demonstrates that the statement "the sum of two even numbers is always even" follows from basic definitions and rules of arithmetic.

+Another example illustrates that n^2 + n is even when n is a natural number, as shown by considering cases where n is even or odd: if n is even, n^2 + n = (2k)^2 + 2k, which is even; if n is odd, n^2 + n = (2k+1)^2 + 2k+1, which is also even due to the addition of two even numbers.

+A third example demonstrates that if a < b < 0, then a^2 > b^2 by exploiting inequalities and rules of arithmetic, specifically flipping the inequality sign when multiplying both sides by a negative number.

 ---